gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 ## CDN

-You can add optional CDN or API gateway URL `proxyUrl` param.
+You can add an optional CDN or API gateway URL `proxyUrl` param.
 The URL can be a simple proxy of the Drupal `baseUrl`, or another URL (even containing a path) where the Drupal JSON API resources can be retrieved.

 ```javascript